KingBARD/Twitter-Wrapper-API/README.md

  - System.Drawing.
  - System.Windows.Forms.
  - Requires Framework 4.

-The VB.Net project must have
- - System.Web.
- - Also requires Framework 4.

 System.Drawing and Forms are needed for the image uploading.
 If you do not require that method(ChangeImage) then you may remove it from the class but System.Web has to be added to the project for it to function.